 INCIGHT Board of Directors

 She has a wealth of experience in the staffing and management of employees from diverse backgrounds.
 Susan has been involved with INCIGHT since its inception.
-She cares for a son with muscular dystrophy and exemplifies INCIGHT’s mission every day.
+She is a mother of two children and grandmother of one.
+Her adult son has muscular dystrophy and exemplifies INCIGHT’s mission every day.

 A native and resident of Portland, OR.
 Dan began his support of INCIGHT during his time as Director of Public Affairs and Government Relations for Safeway, Inc. back in 2005.

 He is now the Chief Operating Officer and Co-Owner of Hood to Coast Race Series, which operates endurance events in the United States, China, Taiwan, Israel and The Netherlands.
 The original race series, comprised of the Hood to Coast Relay and the Portland to Coast Relay, is the longest and most popular series of relay races in the world.